-The updated BCPS “6-Year Proposed Instructional Digital Conversion Plan” predicts spending on the one-laptop-per-student program at $257 million by 2018-19, including an initial $13 million for wireless network infrastructure and nearly $200 million for students’ and teachers’ laptops.
+An 2017 “updated” BCPS “6-Year Proposed Instructional Digital Conversion Plan” predicts spending on the one-laptop-per-student program at $257 million by 2018-19, including an initial $13 million for wireless network infrastructure and nearly $200 million for students’ and teachers’ laptops.
 See plan here, p.
 11.

-A lowered overall price estimate would seem welcome since STAT, touted as a model for other districts, is one of the costliest and most experimental digital school initiatives in the nation.
+STAT, touted as a model for other districts, is one of the costliest and most experimental digital school initiatives in the nation.
 Recent documents and administration responses, however, reveal the actual price tag is likely higher.
 Much higher.
 (See also Postscript below).